gunnerVivek/BDM/Spark/Materials/SparkNotes.md

 is RDD column row structured?

 how to checkpoint RDDs?
+Checkpoint vs Cache

 if first rdd is created with 80 partitions, then a transformation is apllied which reduces the size of the rdd then will the resulting rdd have same number of partitoions?

-how to get size of rdds? --> https://newbedev.com/how-to-find-spark-rdd-dataframe-size
+how to get size of rdds? ==> https://newbedev.com/how-to-find-spark-rdd-dataframe-size

 rdd cache() vs DF cache() ?